Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 DSM had originally been configured to expect:

 Response signature verification: Sign SAML responseBut the actual Entra SAML payload was signing the Assertion, not the outer Response.
-In other words, the username was right, the audience was right, the recipient was right, the Microsoft auth was right, and DSM was still rejecting the login because it was validating the wrong layer of the SAML message.
+In other words, the username was right, the audience was right, the recipient was right, the Microsoft authentication was right, and DSM was still rejecting the login because it was validating the wrong layer of the SAML message.

-The fix was to change DSM to verify the signed assertion instead of only the signed response.
+The fix was to change DSM to verify the signed Assertion instead of only the signed Response.
 Once that was corrected, the login worked.

 That entire path is worth documenting for anyone trying to light up SSO in a home lab because it is exactly the kind of problem that wastes hours: